Beamographic/rush/README.md

 ### Installation instructions

 1. Navigate to the osu!lazer data directory.
-You can navigate to it by opening the settings panel on osu!lazer and clicking on the "open osu! folder" button.
+You can do so by opening the settings panel in osu!lazer and clicking on the "open osu! folder" button.
 Alternatively you can directly navigate to the `rulesets` directory via your OS directory explorer at the following locations:
     - `%AppData%/osu/rulesets` on Windows
     - `~/.local/share/osu/rulesets` on Linux / mac OSX